Phonics

 Phonics in KS2

-Typically, children will leave the phonics programme by the end of KS1 and will move onto guided reading and working on developing their skills of comprehension, rather than the mechanics of readying.
+Typically, children will leave the phonics programme by the end of KS1 and will move onto guided reading and working on developing their skills of comprehension, rather than the mechanics of reading.
 For those children who leave KS1 and enter KS2 not having fully grasped phonics, we provide additional daily phonic sessions to boost these children, to ensure that they get the skills they need to develop into confident worldly readers.
-These sessions are pitched at the level needed and are addressed in a more mature approach, to ensure that the children see these sessions as important reading lessons, rather than Phonics.
-These sessions are led by our Letters & Sounds trained staff.
+These sessions are pitched at the level needed and are addressed in a more mature approach, to ensure that the children see these sessions as important reading lessons.
+These sessions are led by our Little Wandle trained staff.